Max851010/werewolf_for_class/README.md

 ### main

 use def connect_to_server to connect to server, then entering an while loop to keep track message from server and user's input text

+## In server.py

+### def remove player

+1. change the integer InTownperson to a Boolean, basic logic is the same

+### def StandardTurn

+1. After remove multi threading, we call groupChat function and pass all werewolves' socket to let them have a discussion within the talktime
+2. Since we no longer have multi threading, there's no need to make the current thread sleep -above rules also apply to townperson's groupChat

+### def listenerThread

+1. use select.select to check whether there's any readable input in standard input